gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

     statement is run and evaluated as true or false
 -   *factor* - special R-object that we will discuss in later lectures.

+There is one more, *complex*, which is a complex value defined in R. It is interesting, but not that important from our perspective.
+(You can create a complex value with a numeric and adding ‘i’, such as `1+2i`)

 ### Operations with numeric values

 One can define numeric variables similarly to character values.
 Let us